Piping Layout: A Critical Aspect of Engineering Design

 3. Instrumentation and Control:

-Instrumentation and control engineers ensure that the Piping Layout incorporates space and provisions for sensors, control valves, and monitoring equipment.
+Instrumentation and control engineers ensure that the Piping Layout incorporates space and provisions for sensors, control valves and monitoring equipment.
 This includes:

 - Integration of Devices: Ensuring accessibility for installation, calibration and maintenance of instrumentation.